-The Texas Ethics Commission (the commission) met on April 3, 2008, to consider sworn complaint SC-2707169.
+The Texas Ethics Commission (the commission) met on April 3, 2008, to consider sworn complaint SC-2707171.
 A quorum of the commission was present.
-The commission determined that there is credible evidence of violations of sections 254.031 and 254.063 of the Election Code, laws administered and enforced by the commission.
+The commission determined that there is credible evidence of violations of section 254.031 of the Election Code, a law administered and enforced by the commission.
 To resolve and settle this complaint without further proceedings, the commission proposes this resolution to the respondent.